 Customer story: Samsung R&D Institute

-A concrete example is a work performed by Samsung R&D Institute on the usage of Simcenter BDS combined with Simcenter STAR-CCM+ to examine design decision impact on battery pack performance trade-offs.
+A concrete example is a work performed by Samsung R&D Institute on the usage of Simcenter Battery Design Studio combined with Simcenter STAR-CCM+ to examine design decision impact on battery pack performance trade-offs.

 Like other Li-ion battery manufacturers, Samsung R&D Institute is always looking for tools to support them in producing batteries with higher energy density and durability.
 And to do so they focused their effort on Thermal Management Systems optimization thanks to a coupled 3D electro-thermal model of the battery pack.